You are here

 Privacy and dignity: good

 C3.
-How are people's privacy, dignity and independence respected and promoted?
+How is people's privacy and dignity respected and promoted?

 Characteristics of services we would rate as good in this area

-People's right to privacy and confidentiality is always respected.
-Staff are discreet and challenge behaviour and practices that fall short of this.
-Staff have a clear understanding of the boundaries of confidentiality and work within these.
-When people's care and support is provided by a mixture of providers, the service minimises risks to privacy and confidentiality.
+People's confidentiality is respected at all times.
+Legal requirements about data protection are met.
+When people's care and support is provided by a mix of different providers, the service minimises risks to privacy and confidentiality.

-People are supported to direct their own health and care whenever they can, encouraged to maintain and develop their independence, and supported to realise their ambitions.
+People are enabled to manage their own health and care when they can, and to maintain independence.

-People's social needs are understood.
-People are supported to maintain and develop their relationships with those close to them, their social networks and community.
 People have free access to their family, friends and community.
-Any restrictions are unavoidable or demonstrably in their best interests.
+Any restrictions to this are unavoidable or demonstrably in their best interests.